 - a.
-For hearings, separate sets of bound exhibits must be brought to the hearing for the court and the witness stand. - b.
+For hearings, separate sets of bound exhibits must be brought to the hearing for the court, courtroom deputy clerk, and the witness stand and two (2) USB drives containing all exhibits must be provided to the courtroom deputy clerk. - b.
 For trials, the Trial Preparation Conference Order will specify the number of sets of exhibits. - 5.
 Before any hearing or trial, each party shall submit to the courtroom deputy clerk an original and two copies of the Witness List and Exhibit List preferred by the court.
 Forms are available online here and in the clerk's office in Room A105.